 WILL HMRC PROSECUTE ME?

-Civil investigation of fraud is a not a criminal procedure.
-It is designed to give the taxpayer under investigation the opportunity to make a full and frank disclosure of all irregularities in his or her tax affairs.
+Civil investigation of fraud under Code of Practice 9 is a not a criminal procedure.
+HMRC are offering you an olive branch.
+The opportunity to disclose all tax irregularities to them as part of the Contractual Disclosure Facility.
+The CDF is a contract designed to give the taxpayer under investigation the opportunity to make a full and frank disclosure of all irregularities in his or her tax affairs.
 It will generally cover a specified period, of up to 20 years.
 Criminal prosecutions generally occur where the taxpayer decides to withhold information that subsequently gives rise to a material tax loss.
 In other words makes a partial or contaminated disclosure.
+You can read more about visiting the HMRC website at the link below

 WILL I HAVE TO ATTEND A MEETING?

-Yes, as part of this process you will be invited to attend a meeting with an HMRC investigator conducting civil investigation of fraud procedures.
+Yes, as part of the COP 9 process you will be invited to attend a meeting with an HMRC investigator conducting civil investigation of fraud.
 The meeting will afford you with you an opportunity to explain your current tax position.
-You should not attend this meeting alone as it can be a fairly intense and demanding affair.
-Preparation is everything and a civil investigation of fraud specialist will be able to help you with this.
+HMRC will likely as you to commission a full written disclosure report detailing all tax irregularities over a specified period.
+This can be up to 20 years.
+You should always attend the meeting with your choice of specialist adviser.
+The meeting alone can be a fairly intense and demanding affair.
+Preparation is everything.
+If your adviser has past experience of dealing with civil investigation of fraud, COP 9 and the CDF then you are already in a good place.
+They will guide and support you through what can be a very stressful occasion.

 WHAT RECORDS WILL I NEED?